 #3.
 Send offers

-The best benefit of SMS is that it offers a one-on-one, personalised experience with your customers.
+The best benefit of SMS is that it offers a one-on-one, personalized experience with your customers.

 This is perhaps why it has the best engagement rate.
 You could post an offer on social media but only those users who are active on the platform are likely to see it.